Saho people: Demographics

 The total population of the Saho is unclear due to conflicting figures.
 However, most Saho reside in Eritrea.
 According to a 2015 estimate, the total population ranges anywhere from 250,000 to 650,000.
-According to Saho groups, they estimated that the population of Sahos in Eritrea was about 206,000 as of 2016.
-They represent about 4% of the population of Eritrea as of 2021.
-A 2012 estimate placed the Saho-speaking population of Ethiopia at 37,000.
+According to Saho advocacy groups, they estimated that the population of Sahos in Eritrea was about 206,000 in 2016.
+The Saho represent about 4% of the population of Eritrea as of 2021.
+Within Eritrea, the Saho primarily reside in the Southern and Northern Red Sea regions.
+The Saho people speak the Saho language as a mother tongue.
+It belongs to the Saho-Afar dialect cluster of the Lowland East Cushitic languages, which are part of the Cushitic branch of the Afroasiatic family. and is closely related to Afar.